Doctor of Philosophy (Theological Studies) Program

 German

 - Take the proficiency exam on one of the ADO’s pre-set language proficiency test dates.
+Exam dates are available on the ADO page on MyTIU.

 French/Second Research Language